-South Feather Water and Power Relicensing, 2006.
-Multi-year, weekly visual encounter surveys (7 sites in the Slate Creek Diversion Dam Reach) were conducted for amphibian from April to June during 2004 and 2005.
-The Slate Creek Diversion Dam Reach has a known breeding FYLF population.
-Tadpoles found were observed both survey years.
+South Feather Water and Power Relicensing (2006)

+Multi-year, weekly visual encounter surveys (7 sites in the Slate Creek Diversion Dam Reach) were conducted for amphibians from April to June during 2004 and 2005.
+The Slate Creek Diversion Dam Reach has a known breeding foothill yellow-legged frog population.
+Tadpoles were observed both survey years.
 One account from 2004 described a large aggregation (of approximately 450 individuals) in a gravel and sand shallow-water area immediately adjacent to an egg mass on the right bank.
 Tadpoles of approximately the same size and aggregation size were directly across the stream on the left bank in a backwater, boulder-dominated habitat area.

-Also, documented were two historical occurrences of FYLF observations.
+Also documented were two historical foothill yellow-legged frog observations.
 The first occurrence was an observation of 13 adults and 18 juveniles at Slate Creek upstream and downstream of Slate Creek Diversion Dam (Stillwater Sciences 2001).
-The second documented observation were three adults and 5 juveniles at Slate Creek north of the forest road 512, southeast of Little Grass Valley Reservoir (CNDDB database).
-Mountain yellow legged frogs and CRLF were not found during any of the surveys.
+The second documented observation consisted of three adults and 5 juveniles at Slate Creek north of the forest road 512, southeast of Little Grass Valley Reservoir (CDFG 2009a).
+Mountain yellow-legged frog (i.e., Sierra Nevada yellow-legged frog) and California red-legged frog were not found during any of the surveys.

-Masters Thesis - Van Wagner (1996).
-Habitat associations and life history characteristics of a population of FYLF on Clear Creek, a tributary of the Middle Yuba River below the confluence of Oregon Creek, were the topics of a Masters thesis (van Wagner 1996), which included reference to the presence of bullfrogs in the study area.
+Masters Thesis - Van Wagner (1996)

+Habitat associations and life history characteristics of a population of foothill yellow-legged frog on Clear Creek, a tributary of the Middle Yuba River below the confluence of Oregon Creek, were the topics of a Masters thesis (Van Wagner 1996), which included reference to the presence of bullfrogs in the study area.